python/cpython/Doc/library/smtplib.rst

    with those parameters during initialization.
 An :exc:`SMTPConnectError` is raised if the specified host doesn't respond correctly.
-The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, or passed as None, the global default timeout setting will be used).
+The optional *timeout* parameter specifies a timeout in seconds for blocking operations like the connection attempt (if not specified, the global default timeout setting will be used).

    For normal use, you should only require the initialization/connect, :meth:`sendmail`, and :meth:`quit` methods.
 An example is included below.